pguyot/Einstein/BUILDING.md

 `File > Open > CMake...` from the VisualStudio main menu and select `CMakeLists.txt` in the Einstein root directory.

-VisualStudio shoudl find all resources including FLTK and Fluid.
+VisualStudio should find all resources including FLTK and Fluid.
 Set Einstein as your startup project and compile and run the program.

 Continue with setting up the ROM as described in the manual.
 Enjoy.

+### BasiliskII
 There is a version of the Macintosh Emulator BasiliskII for Windows that can connect directly to Einstein via serial port emulation.
 You need to install SDL2 to compile BasiliskII: